BoldGrid/boldgrid-staging/readme.txt

 == Changelog ==

+= 1.1.4 In progress =
+* Bug fix:		JIRA WPB-2124	Customizer's list of pages to add to a menu are always active pages.

 = 1.1.3 =
 * New feature:	JIRA WPB-2037	Added capability for auto-updates by BoldGrid API response.
 * Testing:		JIRA WPB-2046	Tested on WordPress 4.5.3.